feinorgh/body_volume_calculation/README.md

 The BMI based models (including Brozek and Siri) all seem to produce volumes that inflated (*drum roll*) at lower heights, the "BMI Model" less so.

-It also shows that something weird is going on with the Brozak models and Siri models outside the normal human size ranges.
+It also shows that something weird is going on with the Brozek models and Siri models outside the normal human size ranges.

 # References